 Lots with an ADU are NOT eligible for a Short-Term Rental permit.

 A Declaration of Covenants and Restrictions that includes specific restrictions on the property must be approved by the City, executed by the owner, and recorded prior to completion of construction of the ADU.
 See DCR Requirements tab for details.

 STEP ONE: Submit ADU Application/Checklist, Site Plan, Statement, signed by the owner of the property, certifying that no covenants exist that prohibit the construction or use of an ADU on the lot, and Draft Declaration of Covenants and Restrictions, to the Zoning Desk in the Permit Center, 2 George Street.

-STEP TWO: Submit a Building Permit application with all documents listed on the application to the Permit Center.
+STEP TWO: Submit a New Single Family Building Permit applicationwith all documents listed on the application to the Permit Center.
 Construction can begin upon issuance of a City of Charleston Building Permit.

 STEP THREE: Prior to completing construction of the ADU, execute and record DCR in the appropriate County Register of Deeds Office.
 Provide a copy of the recorded DCR to the zoning desk.
 This step must be completed prior to the issuance of a Certificate of Construction Completion which permits the ADU to be occupied.

 The draft DCR must be in a form sufficient for recording with the applicable County Register of Deeds Office and include the terms, conditions and provisions listed below:

 1. Either the principal dwelling unit or the Accessory Dwelling Unit must be owner-occupied and serve as the primary dwelling unit for the owner of the lot.
 If neither dwelling unit is owner-occupied, the ADU may not be rented separately from the principal dwelling unit.

 2. No subleases of the ADU shall be permitted.